-November 10, 1954: More A Star Is Born which was a hit with critics and audiences, especially those who were lucky enough to see the uncut version before it was yanked from theaters.
+November 10, 1954: More related to A Star Is Born which was a hit with critics and audiences, especially those who were lucky enough to see the uncut version before it was yanked from theaters.
 Unfortunately, Miami, Florida, did not get a chance to see the complete version but critic Herb Rau loved the film anyway.

 November 10, 1962: The latest development in the legal issues between Judy and husband Sid Luft continued.
 Judy was setting up residence in Nevada to obtain a divorce and have it recognized in California but Luft had filed to have her suit dismissed because she was actually a resident of California.
 Currently, a judge ruled that Judy was, indeed, a resident of California and that if she tried to file a Nevada divorce she would be held in contempt.

 November 10, 1963: “Episode Two” of “The Judy Garland Show” aired on CBS-TV.
 The show was taped on July 6th & 7th, 1963.
 The dress rehearsal of the episode was the first of the series to be taped.
 Going forward, all dress rehearsals were filmed, with the “best” of the two performances (the dress rehearsal or the final taping) of any given number or routine were then chosen to air as part of the final episode.

 Judy’s guests: Count Basie, Mel Torme, and Judy Henske plus series regular Jerry Van Dyke (but by this point, he was off the show).
-Judy sang: “I Hear Music,” “The Sweetest Sounds,” and “Strike Up The Band” (with Count Basie and his Band); “April In Paris” (with Basie and his Band and Mel Torme – these two were taped on July 5th); the “Born In A Trunk” segment: “A Cottage For Sale”; “Hey, Look Me Over”; and the closing these: “I Will Come Back,” (Those last three were taped on July 6th).
+Judy sang: “I Hear Music,” “The Sweetest Sounds,” and “Strike Up The Band” (with Count Basie and his Band); “April In Paris” (with Basie and his Band and Mel Torme – these two were taped on July 5th); the “Born In A Trunk” segment: “A Cottage For Sale”; “Hey, Look Me Over”; and the closing theme: “I Will Come Back,” (Those last three were taped on July 6th).
 Judy also performed a dance to “Soul Bossa Nova,” with some of the boy dancers.
 It was her first and only solo dance number in the series.
 The final taping was completed in record time – exactly eighty-four minutes.